cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 ## What is CloudLinux OS Solo

-CloudLinux OS Solo is designed for installation on VPS or dedicated servers with a single hosting account any number of websites.
+CloudLinux OS Solo is designed for installation on VPS or dedicated servers with a single hosting account for any number of websites.
-Unlike [CloudLinux OS Shared](https://docs.cloudlinux.com/introduction/), this edition is not designed for Shared Hosting usage and it does not include any LVE-related features.
+Unlike [CloudLinux OS Shared](https://docs.cloudlinux.com/introduction/), this edition is not designed for Shared Hosting usage and it does not include any [LVE-related](https://docs.cloudlinux.com/lve_manager/) features.

 ### Benefits